 Where do we go from here?
 First, we stop funding the industry that got us into this mess in the first place, the sugar, refined food and vegetable oil industries.
 We reduce and then stop eating processed, refined foods, made by businesses who do not care about our health, collectively or individually.
 Then we invest those powerful, hard-earned dollars of ours on a properly prepared, nutrient dense whole- food diet that is unmatchably satisfying.
 Once we are nutritionally fulfilled and fully satiated, it becomes very easy to stop eating, natural even.

 To me, this whole food diet emphasizes organic, local food made by businesses that care whenever possible.
 Also, this means preparing nuts, seeds, grains and legumes soaked, sprouted, or fermented (such as sourdough for instance).
 This is very easy to do .
 Also necessary for optimal health and optimal weight is including humanely raised, grass fed or pastured animal products such as beef, pastured eggs or chicken or turkey with the skin on.
 Dairy products are most nutritious when eaten raw.
 This was proven by Francis Pottenger in the 1930’s in his studies on cats and pea plants.
 He found that those given raw milk flourished while those fed pasteurized or worse– sweetened condensed milk– formed genetic abnormalities quickly and became infertile.
 This shows how incredibly important it is to highlight the best foods as part of your diet regardless of outer appearance.
 Raw dairy supports the microbiome which allows you to get thinner more easily.
 In fact, one’s gut microbes are easily one of the best predictors of one’s weight (R).
-This is why I focus on one’s whole health opposed to a sole focus on one’s looks, because when you’re truly healthy and nourished, pathogens will naturally not be able to inhabit your microbiome and make you look “fat”, which really just indicates a buildup of toxins and subsequent inflammation.
+This is why I focus on one’s whole health opposed to a sole focus on one’s looks, because when you’re truly healthy and nourished, pathogens will naturally not be able to inhabit your microbiome and make you look “fat”, which can often be at the root a buildup of toxins, pathogens and their waste, and subsequent inflammation.

-High quality protein fuels your muscles and metabolism as does fat.
+Protein fuels your muscles and metabolism as does fat.
 It is also important to eat plenty of vegetables, most of them being non-starchy such as broccoli, asparagus, cauliflower, kale and artichoke.
 Fortunately, vegetables tastiest when prepared with a nutrient dense animal fat such as butter or ghee, or for you bacon eaters out there, bacon or bacon grease.
-A good place to start as far as macro-nutrients go is a 30-30-40 ratio of protein-fat-carbs respectively.
-It’s always best to reduce or eliminate refined carbohydrates or refined anything for that matter.
-Gluten is also best avoided, at least temporarily, for those especially inflamed or experiencing hypothyroid.
-Fruit can be beneficial in moderation for some.
+Some may benefit from starting, as far as macro-nutrients go around a 30-30-40 ratio of protein-fat-carbs respectively.
+One may benefit from avoiding gluten temporarily, for those especially inflamed or experiencing hypothyroid.
 To find what “diet” is best for you uniquely, and what works for you specifically, look into ancestral nutrition as well as your “body type” and corresponding diet recommendations.
 Regardless of what body type or ancestry you are, though, the fundamental requirements for weight loss remain the same.
-Always drink plenty of pure, clean water.
+Try to drink pure, clean water without things like fluoride and chlorine that directly act against the thyroid by taking the place of iodine.
 It is known that adding the ideal amount of water to your diet alone can lead to dramatic weight loss.
 Get all of the vitamins and minerals you need, ideally in the form of food and make sure you’re digesting it properly.
 Last but not least, salt your food to taste using real, not refined, pink Himalayan or sea salt.
 It’s as simple as that.

 To lose weight, have to teach our bodies how to burn fat.
 If we don’t give our bodies enough fat for energy, our mitochondria (the energy producers of our cells) won’t get enough “exercise” burning fat.
 At the same time, of we give our body a constant fuel source of refined carbohydrates or an even just excess of carbs and protein with not enough fat, we will become “sugar burners”.
 This means our mitochondria get too reliant on this sugar and lose the ability to burn fat.
 When we stop burning fat, we’ll we start storing this fat on our bodies.